marcelotto/magma/docs.magma/artefacts/generated/modules/Magma/Document/Prompt for ModuleDoc of Magma.Document.md

   end

   @doc """
-  Returns the document module for the given string.
+  Returns the document type module for the given string.

   ## Example